Why Every Pet Owner Needs A Hallway Pet Gate Now

 Use Appropriate Tools

-For wall-mounted gates, have power drill, anchors, screws, and level ready.
+For wall-mounted gates, have a power drill, anchors, screws, and a level ready.
 Pressure gates need tension adjustment tools, if included.

 Follow Manufacturer Instructions